 Our Abundance Garden Project is a community garden that truly belongs to the community.
 Built and maintained by volunteers, the garden provides a source of fresh produce for our neighbors in north Omaha, while our Tool Library and Seed Exchange programs provides our neighbors with the everything needed to create thriving gardens of their own.

 In the spring of 2017, The Union will begin construction on our new garden, located at 2220 Willis Avenue, just southeast of the Blue Lion.
 The 6,300 sq. ft. lots enables us to greatly increase the amount of food we produce for our neighbors and our capacity to connect a larger number of community members with our urban agriculture initiatives.
-The $30,000 project will provide The Union with a hoop house so that we can grow produce throughout the year, an irrigation system, seating for events and works shops and room to grow three times the food we were able to produce n our former location.
+The $30,000 project will provide The Union with a hoop house so that we can grow produce throughout the year, an irrigation system, seating for events and workshops, and room to grow three times the food we were able to produce in our former location.
 Be sure to check back in the spring for an update of the project, as well as information on how you can support our efforts.